Employer of Record USA

 As accounting and tax laws abound in complications here, most international businesses also seek the expert guidance of an Employer of Record during the process of establishing a subsidiary.
 The EOR Company should file a petition on your behalf addressing the specific details, duties, and dates of employment.
 The next step is to file a Labor Certification Application (LCA) specifying the benefits of employees and after its approval, the company will get a certified copy from the Department of Labor.
 H1B petition should be filed with the proper USCIS Service office and after processing, the company should get a receipt from the same office.
 Thus, it involves a crucial and tedious process for which you need to consider taking the employer of record USA services.

 To simplify your expansion process let Infotree Global assist you to deal with all the complexities.
 Be it hiring employees or distributing payroll or taking care of expenses, we are there to assist you at every step.
 Partner with us and start your global business without worries.

-It is hard to ignore the importance of regulations and compliance of a foreign country.
+In Country Laws – It is hard to ignore the importance of regulations and compliance in a foreign country.
 If you are operating a business in the U.S. you need to be well-aware of the payroll and taxation rules.
 With US Employer of Record services, a company can hire a foreign individual or local employees and deal with the complexities of the country’s rules.
 Be it income tax, social security contribution, expanse management, withholding charges, or business tax, an EOR company takes care of it all with total compliance.

-No matter whether you already have a company on international location or you are going to establish the one, an employer of record can help you significantly.
+Diverse Solutions – No matter whether you already have a company in an international location or you are going to establish the one, an employer of record can help you significantly.
 The EOR Company can hire staff on your behalf without having the need of setting up a branch in the U.S. If your company is already operating, using EOR for managing payroll tasks can be a great idea as they can present an effective solution to tax and accounting responsibilities in the country.